-an example of registering custom IHttpActionSelector implementation a ValuesController.
-InstancePerApiControllerType() the When for applied to a controller type all derived controllers will also receive the same configuration; AutofacControllerConfigurationAttribute is inherited by derived controller types and the same behavior applies to the registrations in the container.
+Here is an example of registering a custom IHttpActionSelector implementation as ValuesController.
+InstancePerApiControllerType() the When for applied to a controller type all derived controllers will also receive the same configuration; the AutofacControllerConfigurationAttribute is inherited by derived controller types and the same behavior applies to the registrations in the container.
 When you register a single-style service it will always replace the default service configured at the global level.